jsmoriss/jsm-show-post-meta/readme.txt

 Tested Up To: 5.8.2
 Stable Tag: 1.3.0

-Show all post meta (aka custom fields) in a metabox on post editing pages -- a great tool for debugging issues with post meta.
+Show all post meta (aka custom fields) in a metabox on post editing pages &mdash; a great tool for debugging issues with post meta.

 == Description ==